Who Will a Judge Believe in a “He Said/She Said” Car Accident Lawsuit?

 Ultimately, Justice Ball simply found the plaintiff more credible and reliable than the defendant.
 More importantly, all of the witnesses agreed that the plaintiff’s vehicle remained in the eastbound lane of King Road at all times prior to the collision.
 This mattered because as long as the plaintiff remained, even partially, in the eastbound land of King Road, the defendant had no right to try and pass her, as both vehicles were on a two-lane road in a school zone.
 The defendant was therefore “negligent and wholly responsible for the collision.”

 As for damages, Justice Ball awarded the plaintiff $75,000 in non-pecuniary damages for her pain and suffering, $85,000 for her estimated loss of future earning capacity, and roughly $5,300 in other damages.

 Even relatively straightforward “he said/she said” personal injury claims require an extensive amount of pre-trial investigation and preparation.
 That is why if you have been injured in a car accident you should speak with a qualified Richmond personal injury lawyer as soon as possible.
-Contact the Preszler Law Firm today to schedule a free consultation.
+Contact the Preszler Injury Lawyers today to schedule a free consultation.